tychop/GitGulf/README.md

-ggs        : Show all the repository statuses. ggf        : Fetch all repositories. ggp        : Pull all repositories. ggm        : Switch all repositories to the 'master' branch. ggd        : Switch all repositories to the 'development' branch. ggb BRANCH : Switch all repositories to the specified BRANCH.
+ggs        : Show all the repository statuses. ggf        : Fetch all repositories. ggp        : Pull all repositories. ggm        : Switch all repositories to the 'main' branch. ggd        : Switch all repositories to the 'development' branch. ggb BRANCH : Switch all repositories to the specified BRANCH.
 ```